 Haystac’s Visual/Content Intelligence (VCI) builds on the combination of NLP and machine learning by combining text and visual analytics in a unified vector space model.
 This combination sidesteps NLP’s “cold-start” problem and dramatically reduces the requirements for a priori organizational … Read More

-A peek under the hood Haystac Indāgō is a state-of-the-art AI/Machine Learning(ML)/Deep Learning software platform that delivers clean, secure, and actionable information assets.
+Haystac Indāgō is a state-of-the-art AI/Machine Learning(ML)/Deep Learning software platform that delivers clean, secure, and actionable information assets.
 It searches, crawls, profiles, classifies, extracts data points and secures sensitive information.
-And it does this on … Read More
+And it does this on more than 600 file types … Read More